COVID-19 pandemic in Singapore: Economic impact

-The ongoing pandemic is likely to have a significant impact on the local economy.
+The pandemic was forecasted to have a significant impact on the local economy.
 On 17 February 2020, the Ministry of Trade and Industry (MTI) downgraded Singapore's forecast GDP growth to between −0.5% and 1.5%.
 This is largely due to the fall in tourism and social distancing restrictions.
 On 26 March, MTI said it believed that the economy would contract by between 1% and 4% in 2020.
 This was after the economy shrank some 2.2% in the first quarter of 2020 from the same quarter in 2019.
 On 26 May, the Singapore economy contracted 0.7%YoY, which was better than the expected contraction of 2.2%.
 However, MTI said that it was revising down its expectation for the Singapore economy in 2020 to shrink by 4% to 7%.
 Economists were behind the curve in downgrading their numbers.
 The IMF for example, predicted in October 2019 that growth in 2020 would be 1%, but as a result of COVID-19, had changed their expectation in October 2020 to a contraction of 6%.
 Other institutions initially expected the economy to expand but had to revise their numbers.